Catherine de' Ricci: Life

-As the prioress, de' Ricci developed into an effective and greatly admired administrator.
+As prioress, de' Ricci developed into an effective and greatly admired administrator.
 She was an advisor on various topics to princes, bishops and cardinals.
-She corresponded with three figures who were destined to become popes: Pope Marcellus II, Pope Clement VIII, and Pope Leo XI.
-An expert on religion, management and administration, her advice was widely sought.
-She gave counsel both in person and through exchanging letters.
+She corresponded with three men who later became popes: Marcello Cervini degli Spannocchi, Ippolito Aldobrandini, and Alessandro Ottaviano de' Medici.
+Catherine's advice was widely sought; she gave counsel both in person and through exchanging letters.
 It is reported that she was extremely effective and efficient in her work, managing her priorities very well.

-It is claimed that de' Ricci's meditation on the Passion of Christ was so deep that she spontaneously bled, as if scourged and bore the Stigmata.
-During times of deep prayer, like Catherine of Siena, her patron saint, a coral ring representing her marriage to Christ appeared on her finger.
+It is claimed that de' Ricci's meditation on the Passion of Christ was so deep that she spontaneously bled, as if scourged and bore the stigmata.
+During times of deep prayer, like Catherine of Siena, her patron saint, a ring-shaped stigm, representing her marriage to Christ, appeared on her finger.

-It is reported that de' Ricci wore an iron chain around her neck and engaged in extreme fasting and other forms of penance and sacrifice, especially for souls in Purgatory.
+It is reported that de' Ricci wore an iron chain around her neck and engaged in extreme fasting and other forms of penance and sacrifice, especially for souls in purgatory.

 One of the miracles that was documented for her canonization was her appearance many hundreds of miles away from where she was physically located in a vision to Philip Neri, a resident of Rome, with whom she had maintained a long-term correspondence.
 Neri, who was otherwise very reluctant to discuss miraculous events, confirmed the event.

 De' Ricci lived in the convent until her death in 1590 after a prolonged illness.
-Her remains are visible under the altar of the Minor Basilica of Santi Vicenzo e Caterina de' Ricci, Prato, which is next to the convent associated with her life.
+Her relics are visible under the altar of the Minor Basilica of Santi Vicenzo e Caterina de' Ricci, Prato.

 Veneration

-De' Ricci was beatified by Pope Clement XII in 1732, and canonized by Pope Benedict XIV in 1746 in a spectacular ceremony for which a magnificent ‘apparato’ was constructed.
-In celebration of the saint's canonization, Domenico Maria Sandrini wrote an authoritative biography of the new saint.
-Her feast day falls on February 13.
+De' Ricci was beatified by Pope Clement XII in 1732, and canonized by Pope Benedict XIV in 1746 in a spectacular ceremony for which a magnificent "apparato" was constructed.
+In celebration of the canonization, Domenico Maria Sandrini wrote an authoritative biography of the new saint.
+Her feast day falls on 13 February.
+Lucy Eaton Smith named the Dominican congregation founded by her, the Dominican Sisters of St. Catherine de' Ricci, because of her devotion to de' Ricci.